nektro/apps.nektro.net/README.md

 | ❌ | `voice_memos` | Voice Memos | ... |
 | ❌ | `weather`     | Weather     | ... |

+#Known Issues
+- Custom Elements not supported in Edge
+- ES6 Modules not supported in Firefox

 ## License
 This project is licensed under the Apache 2.0 License - see the [LICENSE](LICENSE) file for details.
 The app icons are from the amazing "Dusk" icon set from [Icons8](https://icons8.com/).
 Used under [CC BY-ND 3.0](https://creativecommons.org/licenses/by-nd/3.0/)